 Once you created an element in your diagram, you can label it:

-In case you want to edit the label of an existing element, double-click it in order to open the text box.
+If you want to edit the label of an existing element, double-click it in order to open the text box.

-Moreover, you can edit the element’s attributes by using the attribute panel on the right:
+You can edit the element’s attributes by using the attribute panel on the right:

 The position of labels and connectors can be changed via drag and drop: